Falx: Dacian falx

-Trajan's column is a monument to the emperor's conquest of Dacia.
+Trajan's Column is a monument to the emperor's conquest of Dacia.
 The massive base is covered with reliefs of trophies of Dacian weapons and includes several illustrations of the two-handed falx.
 The column itself has a helical frieze that tells the story of the Dacian wars.
 On the frieze, almost all the Dacians that are armed have shields and therefore cannot be using two-handed falx.
 The exact weapon of those few shown without shields cannot be determined with certainty.
-The frieze of Trajan's column also shows Dacians using smaller, sword-sized falx.
+The frieze of Trajan's Column also shows Dacians using smaller, sword-sized falx.
 However, this column is also largely stylized, with the sculptor believed to have worked from Trajan's now lost commentary and unlikely to have witnessed the events himself.
 A further problem is that most of the weapons on the monument were made of metal, which have since disappeared.

-The Adamclisi monument, built by Trajan to commemorate the Romans who lost their lives in the Dacian counterattack in Moesia, is thought to have been constructed by the soldiers who fought there, so it may be more accurate.
+The Tropaeum Traiani monument near Adamclisi, built by Trajan to commemorate the Romans who lost their lives in the Dacian counterattack in Moesia, is thought to have been constructed by the soldiers who fought there, so it may be more accurate.
 This column shows four distinct types of falx, whereas Trajan's shows only one type that does not resemble any on the Adamclisi monument.
-Because of this, historians disagree on which depiction is correct, but it has been pointed out that if the Trajan's column falx are correct, then there would have been no need to modify Roman armour.
-Both columns show the Dacians fighting with no armour apart from a shield, although some on the Adamclisi are wearing helmets.
+Because of this, historians disagree on which depiction is correct, but it has been pointed out that if the Trajan's Column falx are correct, then there would have been no need to modify Roman armour.
+Both columns show the Dacians fighting with no armour apart from a shield, although some on the Adamclisi monument are wearing helmets.
 Some historians believe that armour was not depicted to differentiate Dacians from Romans, as both used the same style of shield.
-Other sources indicate that Dacians by this time had undergone Romanisation, used Roman military tactics, and sometimes wore Roman style scale armour.
+Other sources indicate that Dacians by this time had undergone Romanisation, used Roman military tactics, and sometimes wore Roman-style scale armour.
 It is likely that the nobles at least wore armour and, combined with the falx, the Dacians would have been a formidable threat.